dbpedia/QATranslator/README.md

 # QTranslator

+QTranslator is a question translator that uses a attention based Neural Machine Translation to leverage question translation in different languages.

+## Evaluation
-This experimentation was done as follows,
+The evaluation was performed as follows:

 1. Dataset Creation using QALD datasets.
 2. Train and evaluate the initial dataset on Tensorflow Neural Machine translation with attention [model](https://www.blogger.com/u/1/blog/post/edit/7948183821104122808/789201015065518066#).
 3. Using [DBpedia Spotlight](https://www.blogger.com/u/1/blog/post/edit/7948183821104122808/789201015065518066#) to annotate the entities and create templates.
 4. Manually evaluate the entity recognition process.
-5. Train and evaluate the correctly annotated text on Tensorflow Neural Machine translation with attention [model](https://www.blogger.com/u/1/blog/post/edit/7948183821104122808/789201015065518066#).
+5. Trainning and evaluating the correctly annotated text on Tensorflow Neural Machine translation with attention [model](https://www.blogger.com/u/1/blog/post/edit/7948183821104122808/789201015065518066#).

 ### **1. Dataset Creation using QALD datasets.**

-From the QALD datasets from QALD-3 to QALD-7, I created a dataset which consists of language pairs such as English-Spanish, English-Deutsch, etc. These pairs are created for all languages Deutsch, Spanish, French Brazilian Portuguese, Portuguese, Italian, Dutch, Hindi, Romanian, Persian, and Russian.
+From the QALD datasets from QALD-3 to QALD-7, I created a dataset which consists of language pairs such as English-Spanish, English-Deutsch, etc.
+These pairs are created for all languages Deutsch, Spanish, French Brazilian Portuguese, Portuguese, Italian, Dutch, Hindi, Romanian, Persian, and Russian.

 ### **2. Train and evaluate the initial dataset on Tensorflow Neural Machine translation with attention model.**

-Using the &quot;Tensorflow Neural Machine translation with attention model&quot;, trained the initial datasets created as said above and got the following results,
+Using the &quot;Tensorflow Neural Machine translation with attention model&quot;, trained the initial datasets created as said above and got the following results:

 | **language** | **accuracy %** | **train set size** | **test set size** | **error %** | **wrong translation %** |
 | --- | --- | --- | --- | --- | --- |